 A CASA Advocate is a screened and trained community volunteer who is appointed by a judge to advocate for an abused or neglected child in juvenile court dependency proceedings at no fault of their own.

-Pre-service advocacy trainings occur twice a year.
-Typically in March and September.
-Training days are Monday, Tuesday, and Thursday evenings from 6pm - 9pm and last approximately 3 weeks.
+Pre-service advocacy trainings have swtiched to a virtual environment due to COVID-19.
+Please contact us for the next training class which typically last.
 Upon completion of the training, you will be sworn in as a CASA by Judge Edwards and obtain a certificate of completion to represent the best interest of abused and neglected children in the juvenile court system in Houston County, GA.

 Through recommendations to the Juvenile Judge, CASAs advocate for the physical, emotional, educational, spiritual, and intellectual well-being of the child(ren) served.
 Other core advocacy goals are safety and permanency with each CASA assignment.